What does IAQ mean for me?

 The fact is, the air that our family breathes inside our homes, offices, and other buildings is many times more polluted than the air outside.

 The main sources of poor indoor air quality in homes are gases or particles released into the air from a wide variety of sources.
 The air inside your home may be polluted by lead (in house dust), formaldehyde (from old worn-out carpeting) fire-retardants, radon, even volatile chemicals from fragrances used in conventional household cleaners.
+Allergens and pollutants may even be found in the paint you put on your walls!

 Poor and inadequate ventilation in your home, high temperature and humidity levels, mold, microscopic dust mites, also contribute to raised concentrations of indoor air pollutants.
 And, with modern homes being more airtight than ever, these irritants tend to be trapped and stay inside.